AdarshM33/testrepo/README.md

 # testrepo
 testing trial
-its markdown file in writiing for first time
+its markdown file in writting for first time